pnnl/copper/docs/source/Input Guide.rst

 Input Guide
 ===========
-The command line argument tool reads in a json file. of the following format.
+The command line argument tool reads in a json file of the following format...

 .. code-block:: json